 |Subscribe | What is RSS|

-SCRANTON, PA – The musicians have been chosen, the whistle stops selected and the lights soon will be hung on the boxcars with care for Canadian Pacific Railway’s U.S. Holiday Train and its goodwill journey for food shelves across the U.S. Northeast and Upper Midwest.
+SCRANTON, PA – The musicians have been chosen, the whistle stops selected and the lights soon will be hung on the boxcars with care for Canadian Pacific Railway's U.S. Holiday Train and its goodwill journey for food shelves across the U.S. Northeast.

-The program has raised close to $3 million and 1.6 million pounds of food since the first Holiday Train ran in 1999.
-Thousands of people gather trackside at depots, railroad crossings and other unusual venues along CPR’s route to enjoy the arrival of the brightly decorated trains lighting up the winter nights.
+Now in its tenth year of operation, the program has raised more than $3.6 million and 1.8 million pounds of food since the first Holiday Train ran in 1999.
+Thousands of people gather trackside at depots, railroad crossings and other unusual venues along CPR's route to enjoy the arrival of the brightly decorated trains lighting up the winter nights.
 The musicians, who ride in private vintage cars at the end of the 12-car train, hop out and climb aboard a boxcar in the middle of the train that opens to reveal a stage where they perform live holiday concerts and invite crowds to sing along.
-Holiday Train visitors are encouraged to donate money and/or nonperishable food which goes directly to the UnitedNeighborhoodCenter.
+Holiday Train visitors are encouraged to donate money and/or nonperishable food items which, in the Scranton area, go directly to the UnitedNeighborhoodCenter.
 Additionally, the Canadian Pacific will present a check at each stop.

 - NPS -